potato1996/MulticoreLabs/lab1/src/version1/README.md

-#README
+# Lab1 Version1

 This is parallel(multithread) version1 of TSM.

-This version simply divide the work as even as possible, use the same algorithm as serial version, and finally gather up the result.
+This version shared `minDis`-the shortest path they got, but donot unroll the first two loops.

-Since different threads do NOT share the shortest path they got, thus the "user time" would be larger than serial version.
+Since different threads DO share the shortest path they got, thus the "user time" would be close to serial version.
+But accessing the shared variable without race condition brings overheads.

-Shared Var      |
+Shared Var      | minDis_s
 Loop Unrolling  | NO

 ## Prerequistites